AHDI recommends that a medical transcription educational program…

 The names of additional approved programs will be added to this list and published on the AHDI web site as approval is granted.

-Click here for frequently asked questions about MT education.
+Click here for frequently asked questions about MT/HDS education.